vidhanmangla/vidhanmangla/README.md

 <br>

-<p align="center">A crypto enthusiast with experience developing dApps on EVM based blockchains with 1+ year of expertise, skilled at writing, testing, deploying and auditing Smart Contracts by taking care of gas optimisation and security.</p>
+<p align="center">A crypto enthusiast with experience developing dApps on EVM-compatible blockchains with 1+ year of expertise, skilled at writing, testing, deploying and auditing Smart Contracts by taking care of gas optimisation and security.</p>

 <br>